 Not really - San Diego cruise port is pretty easy compared to some of the other larger ones around the country (like MIami).
 If you're flying in, the airport is just a few miles a way.
 If you're local, I wouldn't necessarily be the first in line to board as after just a couple of hours it will have calmed down considerably.
 Just make sure you have the necessary documentation with you (the packet the cruise line sent you) as well as passport.
 Remember - have fun!
 Matt Landlopers.com almost 11 years ago

 Looking in the US for an urban location as a base, with an abundance of nearby nature experiences.
 What is the most sustainable destination?

 well there are plenty of nature experiences on the East Coast as well.
-DC would be a good base as you can easily head south into the Appalachians or catch the train north to New England. over 9 years ago
+DC would be a good base as you can easily head south into the Appalachians or catch the train north to New England. almost 11 years ago